vistaba/Audience-Integration-and-Measurement-Team/README.md

 was pulled from.

 # txt file
-This contains data that was pulled.
-It is the raw that was originally used for the word cloud.
+This contains data that was pulled for the word cloud.